SalmanAlwann/FKData/README.md

 ---

-faqMailAccess is tool that developed by Salman Alwan aka JustFaQ to save your time generating data for you, it is simple i know but this is the beta version.
+FKData is tool that developed by Salman Alwan aka JustFaQ to save your time generating data for you, it is simple i know but this is the beta version.
 You may face some problems, feel free to edit the code.
 More tools will be added soon.

 # Features
 <h1 align="left">